mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 - Create relationship (association) target - This option creates new target of relationship.
 That means, new dialog is shown to create class.
 After confirmation new node representing the class is put at the position of the menu.
-Together with the node, relationship is created.
+Relationship is created together with the node.
 This relationship has default parameters.
 The source class is the class from which the dragging started.
 The target one is the created class.
 - Create relationship (association) source - Same as previous except the class from which we started the dragging is target and the newly created class is the source of the relationship